Audience: Agency sponsored supervisor candidates looking

 Audience: Supervisors and Non-Supervisors wanting to develop supervisory skills.

 Objective: This program is designed to develop soft skills necessary to manage employees.
-Core courses include Emotional Intelligence, Dealing with Difficult Conversations, Coaching Essentials, Managing Accountably, Role of a Supervisor, Team Management and the Management
+Core courses include Emotional Intelligence, Dealing with Difficult Conversations, Coaching Essentials, Managing Accountability, Role of a Supervisor, and the Management

 Essentials Series.
 Participants will also identify specific soft skills they want to develop and create goals related to those soft skills.

-Curriculum: The SCP consists of eleven core classes and two elective classes for a total of 52+ hours of classroom instruction.
+Curriculum: The SCP consists of ten core classes and 12 hours of elective classes (web-based or instructor led) for a total of 52+ hours of classroom instruction.
 If you are accepted into the program you are expected to be to attend all core classes.
-The program also requires completion of a goal oriented Supervisor Action Plan and a County Supervisor Skills Assessment.
+The program also requires completion of a oriented Supervisor Action Plan and a Management Essentials Assessment.

 Employees not enrolled in the SCP or MCP are welcome to take courses on a space-available basis.